fbpx

 Wisdom tooth extractionSee dedicated section below

 All in-chair extractions at Gorgeous Smiles include local anaesthetic.
-You won't be charged separately for numbing.
 Post-operative instructions and a follow-up appointment are included in the extraction fee.
 If your case requires more complex surgical extraction under general anaesthesia in a hospital setting, Gorgeous Smiles will refer you to an oral surgeon whose fees are separate and higher than in-chair pricing.

 Simple vs Surgical Extraction: Which Do You Need?